In SAP Analytics Cloud, dimensions are data objects that represent categorical data in a dataset; for example, Products or Sales.

 The following types of dimension are available:

-products, channels, or sales representatives.
+dimension could be based on products, channels, or sales representatives.

-- Measure is a dimension that represents transactional data (note that this data is not visible in Modeler).
+- Measure is a dimension that represents transactional data (note that this data is not visible in the Modeler).

-- Date is a built-in dimension that defines the start and end date of
+- Date is a built-in dimension that defines the start and end

 You can specify a default time hierarchy to display in stories, and optionally configure the date dimension to organize data by fiscal year instead of calendar year.

 You can also have more than one date dimension in a model or story.